terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/examples/tenant_cluster/README.md

 # atlas-basic - free tier cluster (tenant)

-This example pretends to show how the developer can use the atlas-basic module to create a free-tier cluster (TENANT).
+This example shows how the atlas-basic module can be used to create a free-tier cluster (TENANT).

 ## Usage